psvkaushik/Group50_Proj2/docs/app.md

 - **Route**: `/merge_branch`
 - **Description**: Users can merge a specific branch in a GitHub repository by providing the repository owner, repository name, and branch name.
 It calls the `merge_github_branch` function from this [library](/src/gits_merge.py) and returns the result of the merge operation.

+### Commit Route
+- **Route**: `/commit_diff`
+- **Description**: Users can commit changes to a specific branch in a GitHub repository.
+This route takes the local path, branch name, filename, and commit message as input.
+It calls the `commit` function from the `gits_commit` library and returns the result of the commit operation.

+### Push Route
+- **Route**: `/push`
+- **Description**: This route allows users to push changes to a specific branch in a GitHub repository.
+Users need to provide their GitHub username, local path, repository name, branch name, filename, and commit message.
+It calls the `push` function from the `gits_push` library and returns the result of the push operation.

 ### Difference Route
 - **Route**: `/diff`
 - **Description**: This route allows users to view the differences between commits in a GitHub repository's branch by providing the repository owner, repository name, and branch name.
 It calls the `get_github_commit_diff` function from this [library](/src/gits_diff.py) and returns the commit differences.

 ## How to Run the Code